bcgov/hcap/README.md

 The application's private routes are located at http://hcapparticipants.local.freshworks.club:4000, you'll need an account on the [BCeID test environment](https://www.test.bceid.ca/register/basic/account_details.aspx?type=regular&eServiceType=basic).
-When you first log in an access request will be created and it can be accepted by a teammate through `View Access Requests` or manually through keycloak.
+When you first log in an access request will be created and it can be accepted by a teammate through `View Access Requests` or manually through Keycloak.
 The access request will need to be approved separately on each environment.

 ### Formatting